Prism Video Intelligence

 Peaks vs NOS Lower

 The payoff: a much higher floor.
-RTL's Shorts average 39,495 views — nearly double yours — with far less variance, on the same news cycle.
+RTL's Shorts average 39,495 views — nearly double yours — with far less variance.

 Structural attributes from deep analysis of the top 5 Shorts per channel (18 attributes each).
 Channel averages from all Shorts in the 90-day window: NOS n=155, RTL n=149.